This story has been updated.

-More than 179 million Americans are slated to participate in this year’s Halloween festivities, according to the National Retail Foundation, and the season is forecast to reach a spending high of $9.1 billion.
+More than 175 million Americans are slated to participate in this year’s Halloween festivities, according to the National Retail Foundation, and spending is forecast to reach $9 billion, just shy of the record $9.1 billion last year.

 In 2016, according to NRF, total spending hit a record $8.4 billion.